Sharpe's Regiment: Plot summary

-Harper is sentenced to be hunted and killed as training after he objects to a deserter being killed in cold blood.
-Sharpe rescues him and, with help from Simmerson's niece Jane Gibbons, whom Simmerson intends to marry Girdwood, they escape to London.
-Sharpe reports his findings to his former commander, Sir William Lawford, but Lawford tries to do a deal with Fenner, offering to cover up the matter in exchange for Fenner's patronage and command of a battalion in the Americas for Sharpe.
-Lady Anne, who has been forced to prostitute herself to Fenner to pay off her late husband's enormous debts, warns Sharpe.
-Sharpe, Harper, Price, and D'Alembord illegally take charge of the training camp from Girdwood, but they are unable to find evidence of the crime.
+When Harper objects to a deserter being killed in cold blood, Girdwood—who hates the Irish—decides to make an example of him; Harper is set loose in the surrounding marsh late at night, to be hunted down and killed.
+Sharpe rescues him and, with help from Simmerson's niece Jane Gibbons, whom Simmerson intends to marry off to Girdwood, they escape to London.
+Sharpe encounters his former commander and friend turned politician, Sir William Lawford, but Lawford tries to do a deal with Fenner, offering to cover up the matter in exchange for Fenner's patronage and command of a battalion in the Americas for Sharpe.
+Lady Anne, who has been forced to prostitute herself to Fenner to pay off her late husband's enormous debts, warns Sharpe about this.
+Sharpe, Harper, Price, and D'Alembord illegally take charge of the training camp from Girdwood, but they cannot find evidence of the crimes.
 Jane tries but fails to obtain two incriminating ledgers.

 In desperation, Sharpe takes the 2nd Battalion to London and presents them to the Prince Regent at Hyde Park during a celebration, proving they exist.
 Fenner brings Sharpe to a meeting where Sharpe tries to present his claims.
 Fenner, however, is too crafty, and Sharpe is in great trouble.
 Then Lady Anne arrives, having found the ledgers and rescued them from being burnt.
 She blackmails Fenner into cancelling her debts and fulfilling Sharpe's demands: The 2nd Battalion would be reformed, the South Essex now renamed "The Prince of Wales Own Volunteers", and Sharpe is allowed to take the trained soldiers, including Girdwood, back to Spain with him.
-Fenner resigns and Sharpe marries Jane because he loves her and also to protect her from her infuriated uncle.
+Fenner resigns and Sharpe marries Jane because he loves her and to protect her from her infuriated uncle.

 At the Battle of the Nivelle, Girdwood, the regiment's nominal commander, suffers a complete nervous breakdown after his first experience of battle, leaving Sharpe in command until a new colonel is appointed.